ryedin/site/_introduction/getting-started.md

 Convox infers the app name from the current directory name.
 If you'd like to specify another name use `convox apps create <name>` and specify `--app <name>` to each of the following commands.
 </div>

-Wait the underlying components to be created by waiting for the app status to change to `running`:
+Wait for the underlying components to be created by waiting for the app status to change to `running`:

     $ convox apps info